-Date of change Marcl n 8, 2021 January 17, 2023

-То со pe with the intern al To cope with n the internal

-transf er within the fina ncial transfer within the financial

-staten nent accounting f irm, the statement accounting firm, the

-Board passed the resolu ution that Board appro ved the resolution

-Reason and description for the startir ng 2021 Q1, the c ertified that starting 2023 Q1, the

-change - accountants of I olic accountants of

-n would be chan would be changed

-u-Kuan/Cheng, Y

-Liu, C Chien-Yu/ Cheng, Ya-Huei Liu, Chien-Yu / Li,

-Dian-Yi.

-~ · Participants

-Circu mstance C CPA Appointer

-Description is that the appointer or

-CPA terminates or refuse appointment.
-Volun tarily terminate Not ap pplicable Not applicable

-appointment

-1 pplicable Not applicable

-longer accepted

-70. (conti nued)

-If issued any audit report with

-other than an unqualified opinion No one

-during the preceding two years,

-the opinion and the reason: Accountin la an muaatiaa

-le or practice

-Any differences in oninions with Have e of finance pe or steps -

-Any differences in opinions with the issuers Others pe or steps S

-the issuers None l e

-None Description: none

-Other disclosures Desci трион. поне

-(Matters that shall be disclosed

-provided from Item 1-4 to 1-7, None

-paragraph 6, Article 10 of these

-Guidelines)
+Date of change Janua ry 17, 2 2023 Reason and description for the change To cope with the internal transfer within the financial statement accounting firm, the Board approved the resolution that starting 2023 Q1, the certified public accountants of PwC Taiwan wou be changed from Liu, Chien-Yu / Cheng, Ya-Huei, to Liu, Chien-Yu / Li, Tien-Yi.
+Description is that the appointer or Circu Pa mstance articipants СРА Appointer CPA terminates or refuse tarily to erminate Not applicable Not applicable appointment.
+Appointment is no longer accepted (continued) Not applicable Not applicable If issued any audit report with other than an unqualified opinion during the preceding two years, the opinion and the reason: • ng principle or practice) Have e of financial report Any differences in opinions with the issuers Audit sco Others pe or steps the issuers None √ Officis Description: none Other disclosures (Matters that shall be disclosed provided from Item 1-4 to 1-7, paragraph 6, Article 10 of these Guidelines) None